 The Matching Process and Initial Contact with Your Mentor

-F&ES students entering their final year at the school who are interested in being mentored by a F&ES alum are invited to complete the on-line ELM Mentee Application by September 15.
-(Registration is now closed and will reopen for the Class of 2016 graduates in mid-August.)
+F&ES students entering their final year at the school who are interested in being mentored by a F&ES alum are invited to complete the on-line survey by September 15.

 Students and alumni will be matched one-on-one based on commonalities listed in their ELM applications.
-Students are able to select how they would like to be matched with an alum e.g., career field, location, diversity, etc.
+Students are able to select how they would like to be matched with an alum e.g., career field, location, ethnicity, gender, etc.

 Students will be expected to initiate contact with their mentor by sending an introductory email within 48 hours of being notified of their match.